JGebelle/Linear-Data-Structures/README.md

 # Linear-Data-Structures
-Collection of Projects from Linear Data Structures
+Collection of projects from My Linear Data Structures class.
+All projects were written in Java.